AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 Dispatch Interceptors are invoked before a Event (Message) is published on the Event Bus.
 Handler Interceptors on the other hand are invoked just before the Event Handler is invoked with a given Event (Message) in the Event Processor.
-Examples of operations performed in an interceptor are logging or authentication, which you might want to do regardless of the type of event.
+Examples of operations performed in an interceptor are logging or authentication, which you might want to do regardless of the type of Event.

 ### Dispatch Interceptors

-Any Message Dispatch Interceptors registered to an Event Bus will be invoked when a event is published.
+Any Message Dispatch Interceptors registered to an Event Bus will be invoked when an Event is published.
-They have the ability to alter the Event Message, by adding Meta Data for example, or they can provide you with overall logging capabilities for when an event is published.
+They have the ability to alter the Event Message, by adding Meta Data for example, or they can provide you with overall logging capabilities for when an Event is published.
 These interceptors are always invoked on the thread that published the Event.

 Let's create an Event Message Dispatch Interceptor which logs each Event message being published on an `EventBus`.